GT-Vision-Lab/VQA_LSTM_CNN/readme.md

 $ th train.lua
 ```

-with the default parameter, this will take about 12 hours on a sinlge Tesla k40 GPU, and will generate the model under `model/save/`
+with the default parameter, this will take several hours on a sinlge Tesla k40 GPU, and will generate the model under `model/save/`

 ### Contributor
 Jiasen Lu